Nov 10, 2025 · 1490 words · 7 min read

 style C fill:#ffffcc

-• Process — Organizational alignment is essential.
-Link automation outcomes to measurable value—cost reduction, faster delivery, or improved reliability.
+• Process: Organizational alignment matters.
+Link automation outcomes to measurable value: cost reduction, faster delivery, improved reliability.

-• Technology — Tools exist; the challenge is selecting and integrating them within a sound architecture.
+• Technology: Tools exist.
+The challenge is picking the right ones and integrating them within a sound architecture.

-Change is iterative—progress comes one step at a time.
-One recurring question to answer (with different responses at different times) is the classic ‘buy versus build’ dilemma, which we also tackle throughout the book.
+Change is iterative.
+Progress comes one step at a time.
+You’ll face the classic ‘buy versus build’ dilemma repeatedly: we tackle that throughout the book.

 1.3.
 What the reality looks like#

-Every organization follows its own maturity path, often starting with small scripts and expanding to broader tasks like configuration management, compliance validation, or troubleshooting.
+Every organization follows its own path.
+Most start with small scripts, then expand to config management, compliance checks, troubleshooting.

 1.3.1.
 Understanding the automation spectrum#

-Automation maturity progresses from manual operations to autonomous networks:
+Automation maturity moves from manual ops to self-healing networks:

 graph LR